ajlab-gh/xperts-docs-demo/docs/index.md

     ![](img/fwb-bicep-fortinet.png)

-    The WAF secures web servers against inbound attacks over HTTP/HTTPS, while the Next Generation Firewall supports various protocols, enabling connectivity, multi-protocol security, and serving as the primary egress mechanism.
-The FortiGate and FortiWeb solutions complement each other, with FortiWeb offering advanced features for HTTP/HTTPS traffic and FortiGate providing extensive capabilities for other protocols, routing, VPN termination, and SD-WAN.
+    The WAF secures web servers against inbound attacks over HTTP/HTTPS, while the Next Generation Firwall supports various protocols, enabling connectivity, multi-protocol security, and serving as the primary egress mechanism.
+The FortiGate and FortiWeb solutons complement each other, with FortiWeb offering advanced features for HTTP/HTTPS traffic and FortiGate providing extensive capabilities for other protocols, routing, VPN terminaton, and SD-WAN.

 ??? note "Network Topology"
-    This Azure BICEP template deploys a secure environment featuring **FortiGate** and **FortiWeb** for traffic inspection.
-The **FortiGate** setup receives non-HTTP(S) traffic, while **FortiWeb** handles HTTP(S) traffic, both using user-defined routing (UDR) and public IPs.
+    This Azure BICEP template deploys a secure enviroment featuring **FortiGate** and **FortiWeb** for traffic inspection.
+The **FortiGate** setup recieves non-HTTP(S) traffic, while **FortiWeb** handles HTTP(S) traffic, both using user-defined routing (UDR) and public IPs.
 Additionally, a **Damn Vulnerable Web Application** (DVWA) is included for security testing and learning purposes.

     The environment includes: